SamanthaKyle/GGR472_BIA/README.md

 *Thank you to Professor Lindsey Smith for selecting us for this opportunity and providing guidance along the way.*

 *Thank you to Dr. Johanna Carlo for trusting us with your vision for your community and offering your unwavering support*

+### Special Note:

+With the amount of data we collected, we ended up processing and cleaning more data than we needed for our project's scope.
+With that in mind, we still decided to include these pieces of data should any future students need them in future iterations of The Beach BIA X Sandbox’s projects.
+All cleaned data, whether used or un-used, is in a subfolder of our data folder, with Open Street Maps networks in a folder titled “files_for_future”